browserengineering/book/book/animations.md

 Composited animations
 =====================

-Compositing now works, but it doesn't yet achieve the goal of avoiding raster during animations.
-That's because `composite` is constantly re-running on every frame and keeps throwing away and re-creating the composited layers.
-In fact, at the moment it's probably *slower* than before, because the compositing algorithm takes time to run.
-Let's now add code to avoid all this work.
+In this section we'll teach the browser how to avoid raster (and layout) when running certain animations.
+These are called *composited animations*, since they are compatible with the compositing optimization to avoid raster on every frame.

-Avoiding raster and the compositing algorithm is simple in concept: keep track of what is animating, and re-run `draw` with different opacity parameters on the `CompositedLayer`s that are animating.
-If nothing else changes, then we don't need to re-composite or re-raster anything.
+Avoiding `raster` and `composite` is simple in concept: keep track of what is animating, and re-run only `paint`, `paint_draw_list` and `draw` on each frame.

-To do this we'll need to keep track of animations by some sort of id, and pass that id from the main thread to the browser thread.
+To do this we'll need to keep track of animations by some sort of identifier, and pass that identifer from the main thread to the browser thread.
 Let's use the `node` pointer (but the pointer only).
-Add another `DisplayItem` constructor parameter indicating the `node` that the `DisplayItem` belongs to (the one that painted it); this will be useful when keeping track of mappings between `DisplayItem`s and GPU textures.
+Add another `DisplayItem` constructor parameter indicating the `node` that the `DisplayItem` belongs to (the one that painted it).

 ``` {.python
 class DisplayItem: